Funds are available for conservation efforts

 State officials are urging participation in conservation programs before federal deadlines on Chesapeake Bay restoration arrive.
 Changes are expected with program options and opportunities in the next few years leading up to the 2025 restoration deadline.

-Recently funding and program options have been revised and improved for the producer.
-District employees are trained and skilled in technical aspects of conservation management and program delivery, and will assist producers in developing conservation plans that are designed specifically for them.
+Recently funding and program options have been revised and improved.
+District employees are trained and skilled in technical aspects of conservation management and program delivery, and will assist farmers in developing conservation plans that are designed specifically for them.

 More information may be found by contacting the district at 540/825-8591 (Culpeper and Rappahannock counties) or 540/308-6301 (Greene, Madison and Orange counties).